Who We Are

 The LFN has also produced the first Weakley County Local Food Guide with the goal to make it a regional document for our 9-county region in Northwestern TN.
 In 2017 NTEC is expanding the guide to include agri-businesses from Weakley, Carroll, Henry and Obion Counties.

-REGISTER HERE TO GET YOUR FARM OR AGRI-BUSINESS IN THIS YEAR'S GUIDE BY APRIL 30, 2017.
+REGISTER HERE TO GET YOUR FARM OR AGRI-BUSINESS IN THIS YEAR'S GUIDE.

 Using Food to Build Community